larscodes/threatstories/README.md

 # threatstories
 <img src="./ts_hoodie.jpeg?raw=true" width=50% height=50%>

+threatstories uses ollama to create compelling contents for your threat modeling workshop.
+Like true crime podcasts that reconstruct past mysteries, our workshops build hypothetical cybercrime scenarios through the eyes of potential attackers.
+You'll play the role of both detective and criminal mastermind, piecing together motives, means, and opportunities in your system's architecture.

 ### Contributing
 - We welcome contributions!
 Please see our Contributing Guidelines for details on how to submit pull requests, report issues, and contribute to development.